 Net-Zero Hero: Juan Benitez

-I’m helping to make Austin Net-Zero by: walking or jogging to work every day — I'm living car-free!
+I’m helping to make Austin Net-Zero by walking or jogging to work every day — I'm living car-free!

 Meet Juan Benitez, Events Specialist at The Q Austin, a program of AIDS Services of Austin.
 Juan contributes to Austin’s Net-Zero goal in several ways, including commuting on two feet!
-He does not own a car, so walking and jogging is his primary means of transportation.
+He does not own a car, so walking and jogging are his primary means of transportation.
 It takes Juan about 30 minutes to walk to work each way, where he connects with nature, clears his mind, and gets exercise.

 What inspired you to take action?